 We bring together local communities, business and academic partners in new collaborations.
 We believe every child has the right to go to school.
 So, we help to create market-based sustainable solutions & business models empowering low-cost private schools.

-The Management Team (Back Office) is based in the Nordic and is responsible for project management, marketing, financial management, and corporate partnerships.
+The Management Team (Back Office) is based in the Nordics and is responsible for project management, marketing, financial management, and corporate partnerships.

-Wenjing Yang (Head of CIS): Wenjing has 3-year project experiences in the field of social innovation in East Africa and China.
+Wenjing Yang (Head of CIS): Wenjing has 3 years of project experiences in the field of social innovation in East Africa and China.
 Before starting CIS, she collaborated with a research group for social economy and enterprise in Taiwan, and co-published papers under this topic in both Indonesia (2014) and Macau (2015).
-Wenjing has also been involved in NGO in Kenya since 2016.
+Wenjing has also been involved in an NGO in Kenya since 2016.
 Currently, she is overseeing the strategic partnership and day-to-day operations of CIS.

-Jiahui Yu (Business Designer): Jiahui has an international background in change management and organizational strategy, in the past years she had created social project in China meanwhile practiced innovative solutions in global industrial leading companies around Europe and US.
-Jiahui joined CIS to take on a consultative role on designing strategy and organizational scalability.
-With creative destruction and structured imagining work style, Jiahui is always passionate about contributing to CIS growth.
+Jiahui Yu (Business Designer): Jiahui has an international background in change management and organizational strategy.
+In just the past few years, she has created a social project in China and practiced innovative solutions in leading industrial companies around Europe and the US.
+Jiahui joined CIS to take on a consultative role on design strategy and organizational scalability.
+With creative approach and structured imaginative work style, Jiahui is always passionate about contributing to CIS’s growth.

 - Yanxi Zhou (Designer)